dag10/HoloViveObserver/README.md

 by the HoloViveObserver.sln file in the parent folder, that solution has no projects.

-Once within Visual Studio, select *Release* and target *x86*, then choose whether you want to deploy to an actual HoloLens or the emulator.
+Once within Visual Studio 2017, select *Release* and target *x86*, then choose whether you want to deploy to an actual HoloLens or the emulator.

 ![HoloLens Build Settings](HoloViveObserver/Screenshots/SteamVR_Settings_Do_Not_Press.png)